yashpaneliya/Flutter-Art/CONTRIBUTING.md

  - Create a new folder with your github username
  - Add you code files inside that folder
  - Create a readme.md file inside the same folder and describe your work and put the screenshot or video in it.
+ - If you have your code on dartpad or codepen then you can also attach its link in readme file

 ### Create a Pull Request